veerendrapatel/NestJsTechChallange/README.md

 1. What other features would you like to add? - logging, Swagger, Payment gateway, Booking reminder, Review/Rating, Feedback
 2. How would you handle user authentication?
 Passport JWT strategy used in code
-3. How would you deploy the solution in an enterprise environment?
+3. How would you deploy the solution in an enterprise environment? - yarn build , then build folder can be pushed to S3 or firebase hosting or Horoku - any static web hosting system